 Meet all requirements early, but no later than Monday, May 18.

 On-campus housing is limited and available on a first-come, first-served basis to adult and college students who submit a housing request and meet all requirements.
 If you do not meet all requirements by the deadline (or earlier if all spaces are filled with eligible students before this date), you will not be eligible for housing and your request will be canceled by the Summer School.
 You may check the status of your housing request in online services.

 For adult and college students, on-campus housing is available for each three-week session and the seven-week session.
 You may request on-campus housing for the session(s) in which you are registering for a course.
 Please note, if you register for a course in both three-week sessions, you must request housing for both sessions.

-If you have already requested housing and you add or drop a course that results in you attending a different session, the status of your housing request and your room assignment (if housing has already been assigned) will change within one business day, and your room and board charges may be affected.
+If you have already requested housing, and you add or drop a course that results in your attending a different session, the status of your housing request and your room assignment (if housing has already been assigned) will change within one business day, and your room and board charges may be affected.
 Please note, this applies if you switch between three-week sessions or switch between a three-week session and the seven-week session, or vice versa.

 Please contact the Summer School Housing Office at firstname.lastname@example.org prior to making course registration changes to discuss the impact that adding or dropping a course will have on your housing request.

 Submit your housing request in online services.

 - Register for courses.
 You must be enrolled in 8 credits.